Update: December 2025

 Buying a home is too important to leave title risk to chance.
 This guide explains what a title search in Ontario includes, how your lawyer and title insurance protect you, and the exact steps to take before you firm up your deal.

-Answer Box: A title search in Ontario is your lawyer’s review of land registry records to confirm ownership and reveal issues like liens, easements, tax arrears, or restrictions.
-It protects buyers by flagging problems before closing.
-Pair the search with title insurance for extra coverage against fraud and some post-closing risks.
+A title search in Ontario is your lawyer’s review of land registry records to confirm ownership and reveal issues such as liens, easements, tax arrears, or restrictions.
+It protects buyers by identifying problems before closing.
+Pair the search with title insurance for added protection against fraud and certain post-closing risks.

 What a Title Search Covers in Ontario